 Tiyul Adventure COVID FAQ

-As you have heard from the JCC, we will not be able to run our Tiyul Adventure Day Camp program as planned this summer.
+Our Tiyul Adventure Day Camp program will run again this summer but will look different than years previous to Summer 2020.
 Through ongoing intensive communication with local public health experts and other camps both locally and around the country, we are looking closely at all the risks and considerations involved with any programming this summer.
 Our top priority has always and will always be the safety and wellbeing of our campers and staff, and we feel clear that this is the right decision for our Tiyul camp community.

-But don’t give up hope!
-We are hard at work developing a new alternate program that will allow you to come learn and play outside at Pearlstone this summer!
-We are conceiving a new outdoor Tiyul summer day-program on the Pearlstone Campus that will be 100% aligned with public health protocols while enabling small socially-distanced groups the opportunity to connect with our goats and chickens, play in our creek, learn to build a campfire, and more.
-We will only run this new program, Summer Tiyul at Pearlstone, if the Baltimore County Department of Health approves our plans AND if we feel confident that we can move forward safely.
+Last year, we developed a program that allows you to come learn and play outside at Pearlstone this summer!
+We conceived a new outdoor Tiyul summer day-program on the Pearlstone Campus that will be 100% aligned with public health protocols while enabling small socially-distanced groups the opportunity to connect with our goats and chickens, play in our creek, learn to build a campfire, and more.
+We will only run this program, Tiyul Adventure Day Camp at Pearlstone, if the Baltimore County Department of Health approves our plans AND if we feel confident that we can move forward safely.

 Below are resources, details, and opportunities for our camp community to come together and support one another during this time.